It is only at the initial stage of creation. It will contain more information later .

 North America - for someone interested in natural wonders that is first of all the national parks of the U. S. A. (Mexico has also many wonders of Nature, but while I was there, I was most keen to climb the high mountains - see the mountaineering section of this page.
 Other than that, I visited only the buildings and ruins of the ancient Mexican civilisations, which was very interesting, but this is not really my area of expertise, so I would rather not discuss that subject.)

 It is fashionable to snipe at the USA, so let me begin with a snipe.
 I was astonished that even educated Americans are convinced that the European architectural styles of yore are just a question of shape - so you can build a Gothic cathedral even today.
-Consequently, they say in earnest that the University of Colorado at Boulder, built in the 1950s, is in the Italian Renaissance style, that the University of Chicago, built around 1930, is in the Gothic style, and that a Gothic cathedral was in the course of construction in 1989 in Washington, D.C.
+Consequently, they say in earnest that the campus of the University of Colorado at Boulder, built in the 1950s, is in the Italian Renaissance style, that the University of Chicago campus, built around 1930, is in the Gothic style, and that a Gothic cathedral was in the course of construction in 1989 in Washington, D.C.

 With the sniping done, let us discuss the positive impressions.
 Together with my wife Krystyna, daughter Julia (then aged 12) and son Antoni (then 14), in a rented car, I did a 2-month tour of the national parks in the western part of the USA in July-August 1989.
 We traveled some 13 000 miles (some 21 000 kilometers), visited 35 national parks, and this was the longest and most magnificent journey of my life.
 Then, in 2004, together with Krystyna, we visited Antoni, who had in the meantime settled for good in the USA.
 By then, we dropped by two of our favourite places (the Grand Canyon and the Petrified Forest), and visited some more interesting places in California and Arizona.
 A short selection of the most remarkable memories from both travels: